Artem-Viveritsa/FusionJewelryToolkit/README.md

 ![Prongs icon](commands/ProngsOnFaceAtPoints/resources/32x32@2x.png)
 ## ProngsOnFaceAtPoints — Generate prongs on a face at specified points
-- **Description:** Generates prong bodies at selected sketch points on a chosen face.
+- **Description:** Generates prong bodies at selected sketch points on a chosen face or construction plane.
-- **Selection:** 1 face and one or more sketch points.
-The face may have any curvature or complexity; the points do not need to lie directly on the face.
+- **Selection:** 1 face or construction plane and one or more sketch points.
+The face/plane may have any curvature or complexity; the points do not need to lie directly on the face/plane.
 - **Key parameters:**
   - **Size (prong base diameter)** — Default: `0.4 mm`.
 Minimum: `0.1 mm`.
   - **Height (prong height)** — Height above the face.
 Default: `0.4 mm`.
 Minimum: `0.1 mm`.